Recognize This! – Trends in HR for the year ahead will emphasize empowerment, the employee experience, and ultimately a more human workplace.

 These trends deeply resonate with the WorkHuman movement and community.
 We collectively stand at a pivotal moment for HR to integrate technology and humanity in creating a better workplace and a better employee experience.

 It is clear that employees now expect much more out of work, and by extension, many of the HR systems that contribute to the work experience in some way.
-In Josh’s analysis, we can see how these trends have emerged across HR functions.
+In Josh’s analysis, we can see how these trends have emerged across HR functions (see the Evolution of HR systems graphic).

 Early technologies aimed to automate and integrate existing processes, streamlining most administrative tasks across benefits and compensation and talent management.
 Because of that streamlining and perhaps other factors, HR professionals and employees alike began to realize that existing processes were no longer working.